filecoffee/filehost/README.md

 Note: We're still actively working on the product and is currently in early alpha stages.
 We currently recommend also making a backup or chosing S3 as a host with the project.
 ```

+We also recommend forking the project and deploying your forked version to avoid issues when we push updates.
+You can then easily merge the changes in your forked version.

 ## Roadmap
 - [x] File uploads
 - [x] Retrieving files